-The Open Lab, available to all students during the day and evening, has 34 computers with CD-RW drives that contain the same software utilized in the classroom labs.
+The Open Lab, available to all students during the day and evening, has 60 computers with CD-RW drives that contain the same software utilized in the classroom labs.
 Specialized software offers additional support to students in their areas of study.
-The Open Lab also contains transcription machines, workstations, four videotape viewing stations, scanners, laser and color printers.
+The Open Lab also contains transcription machines, workstations, scanners, laser and color printers.